 It’s important to keep in mind, that by creating content you’re creating things to talk about for your social media managers.
 Alternatively, your content can take inspiration from your social media, which is great for driving user-generated content.
 If your audience is asking a lot of the same questions – why not add them to your FAQ section or write a blog explaining the topic in-depth?
 Social media is great for spotting content demand, user reactions, and understanding your customers.

 On the other hand, for the marketing departments with bigger budgets – you will most likely have a separate social content plan/calendar.
-It tends to be more reactive and closely tied with Digital PR.
+It tends to be more reactive and closely tied with digital PR trends.
 Whether it’s launching social campaigns, or producing reactive responses, the moment a new trend hits – these tactics tend to bring in better results than just recycling content.

 Ideally, you’re looking to combine social and content in a way where they complement each other.
 Use social media as a distribution channel for your content & social media as a ‘north star’ for your content.